codenohito/web-app-template/CONTRIBUTING.md

 Writing tests rules.

 Linters tools and requirements.
-Pre-commit.
+We recommend to install plugins or run `npm run code:fix` We use [Lefthook](https://github.com/evilmartians/) for git hooks management.
+It allows to run linters and style checkers automatically before a commit.
+See the config in `lefthook.yml` file.

 Commit messages.
 Make sure you have setted up correct user.name and user.email settings of GIT. https://www.conventionalcommits.org/en/v1.0.0/
 Commit message subject should continue the phrase "If applied, this commit will...".
 Refer issues.